-14010 5
+Table 5

 Years Frequency Percent

 1-5 years 16 80%

 6-10 years 2 10%

 11-15 years 1 5%

 >15 years 1 5%

 Total 20 100%

-The respondents were asked about their years of experience to which they replied according to the details exhibited in Table 5.
-The study results, as displayed in Table 5, confirm that a majority of 80% has a working experience not exceeding 5 years.
+The respondents were asked about their years of experience as displayed in Table 5, confirming that a majority of 80% has a working experience not exceeding 5 years.
 This is followed by the category of personnel with not more than 10 years of experience which consists of 10%, while the categories of 11-15 years, and over 15 years scored 5% each.
 The results indicate that most of the interviewees are middle-aged workers, which is why years of experience in the range of 1-5 years is the highest among the respondents in this study.
 Apart from the higher number of males, the results inform that the respondents have enough experience to have witnessed and worked during the cholera outbreak of 2017, which is of great significance to the current study.
 That experience, as a factor, gives us the impression that the selected medical personnel are relevant to the study and are qualified enough to provide the needed information.
 It also supports the credibility of the information they provide, thus making the findings even more reliable.